Ehanlion/mist_obsidian/0. The North-West Highlands/Features/The High Forests.md

 | Bear   | Moves an increddibly heavy rock nearby in the glade. | Strong and leading     | Gain reaction: heroic swap.
 As a reaction, swap places with someone within 10 feet as you drag them out of the way.
 Can perform a number of times equal to proficiency bonus. | Limited to number of uses equal to half proficiency bonus rounded down                        |
 A creature can only gain these blessings once per year.
 However, once the blessings fade after a week, lesser but permanent effects still stay.
 ## [[The Knowing Mentor]]
 > A masked woman stands erect and tall, the back of her statue fused with the thick branch of a towering willow tree.
 A small stream trickles around the base of the statue as the willow branches lazily hang and scrape the top of the waters.
 The statue is simple and mostly featureless, wearing a simple gray moss robe draping down from her shoulders.
+The women holds a stone tome that is open.

 **Knowledge is Power:**
 Whispering voices urge a creature to approach the shrine, stating the following: